-So you’re looking to buy a home in the new year and you’re overwhelmed by choices.
+So you’re looking to buy a home and you’re overwhelmed by choices.
 You’d love a place that comes with a nice spacious yard … but watch out!
-You may encounter some unexpected landscaping problems.
+You may encounter some unexpected landscape problems.
 Although they might not be actual deal breakers, the following issues can effectively add $$$ to the home purchase price, as well as involving a heaping helping of time and hassle.

 - Big Beautiful Trees

 What’s not to love about the sight of lovely mature trees shading your potential home-to-be?
 Plenty.
-For starters, an overly shady garden will make it awfully hard to grow anything but trees.
-Grass, many flowers, vegetables and such need sun in order to thrive.
+For starters, an overly shady garden may make it awfully hard to grow anything but trees.
+Grass, many flowers and vegetables need sun in order to thrive.
 Even worse, a large tree tends to mean a well-developed root system, which can block underground sewer pipes, lift sidewalks or driveways, and contribute to foundation damage.
 And when a severe storm comes along, trees planted too close to the house can break windows as their limbs blow in the breeze or, even worse, come crashing down onto your roof.